 Galt Pedestrian Accident Lawyer

 Many of us love walking for exercise and pleasure.
 However, no matter how careful we are as pedestrians, there is always the risk of an accident.
 Any collision with a motor vehicle can result in catastrophic injuries for a walker due to their lack of physical protection.
-Some of these may include cervical sprain, bone fractures, traumatic brain injuries, chest trauma, spinal cord injuries, and dental damage.
-After suffering a pedestrian injury, regaining motor skills and other faculties can result in extended hospital stays and prolonged periods of recovery.Pedestrian Accident Statistics
+These may include cervical sprain, bone fractures, traumatic brain injuries, chest trauma, spinal cord injuries, and dental damage.
+After a pedestrian injury, regaining motor skills and other faculties can result in extended hospital stays and prolonged recovery periods.Pedestrian Accident Statistics

 Severe accidents between pedestrians and motorists occur frequently.
 Pedestrian accident deaths account for 16 percent of traffic collision fatalities and have increased nearly 50 percent since reaching their low point in 2009.
 The rate of deaths among pedestrians in motor vehicle accidents is highest among those over 70.
 Conversely, most pedestrian fatalities occur in urban areas.Common Causes of Pedestrian Accidents